NLLC Chair

 District 04

-After graduating from law school, she decided she wanted to teach, to help the children in Clark County.
-She spent years teaching English and being an Adjunct Professor at the College of Southern Nevada.
+Additionally, she was the president of the Pre-Law Association, the Political Science Association, and the honor society Pi Sigma Alpha.
+After graduating from law school, she became an educator to support children in Clark County, teaching English and serving as an Adjunct Professor at the College of Southern Nevada.

 Assemblywoman